sirfifer/voicelearn-ios/docs/TESTFLIGHT_DISTRIBUTION.md

 1. Click on the build version
 2. Under "Missing Compliance", click **Manage**
 3. Answer the encryption questionnaire:
-   - VoiceLearn likely uses HTTPS only (standard encryption)
+   - UnaMentis likely uses HTTPS only (standard encryption)
    - If only using HTTPS/TLS: Select "No" for custom encryption
 4. Click **Start Internal Testing** (or **Save** for external)